-I am a PhD candidate at SGH Warsaw School of Economics and a researcher at Institute for Structural Research (IBS).
+I am an Assistant Professor at the Department of Economics at the Vienna University of Economics and Business.
+I am also a Research Affiliate at IZA.
 My interests lie in labor economics, political economy, and economic history.

-- Firms and wage inequality in Central and Eastern Europe. - with Iga Magda (SGH Warsaw School of Economics) and Simone Moriconi (IÉSEG).
+- Firms and Wage Inequality in Central and Eastern Europe. - with Iga Magda (SGH Warsaw School of Economics) and Simone Moriconi (IÉSEG).
 Journal of Comparative Economics, 2021.
+Link.
 PDF.
 Replication package.
 Show abstract

 We use large linked employer-employee data to analyze wage inequality patterns in Central and Eastern European (CEE) countries between 2002 and 2014.
 We show that, unlike in many other advanced economies, wage inequality levels have decreased in almost all CEE countries.
 These reductions in wage inequality resulted from disproportionately large increases in wages at the bottom of the wage distribution, and from decreases in between-firm wage inequality.
 We further find that the declines in wage inequality were driven by large wage structure effects that compensated for changes in the composition of workers.

-- Labor supply effects of a universal cash transfer.
+- Labor Supply Effects of a Universal Cash Transfer.
 PDF.
-IBS WP 02/2021.
 Show abstract

-- Inequalities and ethnic conflict. - with Paweł Bukowski (LSE) and Filip Novokmet (University of Bonn and Paris School of Economics)
+- Wealth Inequalities and Political Extremism. - with Paweł Bukowski (University College London) and Filip Novokmet (University of Bonn)

 - Universal Child Benefits and Child Poverty: Accounting for Fertility and Labor Supply Adjustments.